spasquier/spring-boot-movie-app-demo/README.md

 ```shell
 mvnw package
 ```

-6. You must stop the `docker-compose up --build db` command with `Ctrl + C` after the build is done.

 ### Start the Docker Container
 After building the app, you can start all the Docker containers to review it with the following command: